Explicit Boundary Guided Semi-Push-Pull Contrastive Learning for Supervised Anomaly Detection: Implementation Details

 \textbf{HeadCT}.
 The HeadCT is a head hemorrhage detection dataset obtained by a CT scan of the head.
 The dataset can be downloaded from the Kaggle competition \url{https://www.kaggle.com/datasets/felipekitamura/head-ct-hemorrhage}.

-\subsection{Implementation Details}
+\section{Implementation Details}

-As illustrated in Figure \ref{fig:framework}, we use Efficient-b6 \cite{Efficientnet} pre-trained on ImageNet \cite{timm} dataset as feature extractor to extract three levels of feature maps with $\{4\times, 8\times, 16\times\}$ downsampling ratios.
-The parameters of the feature extractor are frozen in the training process.
+As illustrated in Figure \ref{fig:framework}, we use Efficient-b6 \cite{Efficientnet} pre-trained on ImageNet \cite{timm} dataset as the feature extractor to extract three levels of feature maps with $\{4\times, 8\times, 16\times\}$ downsampling ratios.
+The parameters of the feature extractor are frozen in the training process, only the parameters of the normalizing flow are learnable.
 The extracted multi-scale features are then transformed to latent space by the normalizing flow, the normalizing flow is constructed by $8$ coupling layers similar to \cite{CFLOW}.
-We train BGAD-FAS and unsupervised BGAD using Adam optimizer with $2e-4$ learning rate, 200 train epochs, 32 mini-batch size, and cosine learning rate annealing strategy with $2$ warm-up epochs.
-The normalizer described in sec\ref{sec:bg_sppc} is set to 10 by default, the hyperparameter $\lambda$ in E.q.\ref{eq:ml_bg_sppc} is set to 1.0 by default, the default number of transformations in augmentation subset is set as 3.
+We train BGAD and BGAD$^{w/o}$ using Adam optimizer with $2e-4$ learning rate, 200 train epochs, 32 mini-batch size, and cosine learning rate annealing strategy with $2$ warm-up epochs.
+The normalizer described in sec \ref{sec:bg_sppc} is set to 10 by default, the hyperparameter $\lambda$ in E.q.(\ref{eq:ml_bg_sppc}) is set to 1.0 by default, the default number of transformations in augmentation subset is set as 3.
+The hyperparameter $\beta$ is set to 1 by default, and the $\tau$ is set to 0.1 by default.
+With the default hyperparameters, our BGAD can achieve effective performance improvement over NFAD on the six datasets.
 All the training and test images are resized and cropped to $256\times256$ resolution from the original resolution.
+We also utilize a balanced batch sampler to ensure that the ratio of normal and abnormal samples in each mini-batch is 2:1, which can mitigate the rarity problem at the batch level.
 Our main code is based on the CFLOW implementation made public by the authors of \cite{CFLOW} under the MIT license.
 The pre-trained feature extractor Efficient-b6 is from the timm \cite{timm} library under the Apache 2.0 license.

 The normalizing flow in our model is mainly based on Real-NVP \cite{realNVP} architecture, but the convolutional subnetwork in Real-NVP is replaced with a linear subnetwork.
 Our CNFlow also combines many design efforts of various works on normalizing flows from recent works \cite{SoftPerm, Glow, i-revnet}.
 As in previous works, the normalizing flow in our model is composed of the so-called \emph{coupling layers}.
 In our CNFlow, each coupling layer is designed to achieve the forward or inverse affine coupling computation \cite{realNVP} as illustrated in Figure \ref{fig:affine_coupling}.
 And the native coupling layer is followed by random and fixed soft permutation of channels \cite{SoftPerm}, and a fixed scaling by a constant, similar to ActNorm layers introduced by \cite{Glow}.
 For the coupling coefficients, each subnetwork predicts multiplicative and additive components jointly, as done by \cite{Glow}.
 Furthermore, we adopt the soft clamping of multiplication coefficients used by \cite{realNVP}.
 The implementation of the normalizing flow in our model is based on the FrEIA library \url{https://github.com/VLL-HD/FrEIA}, thanks to the authors' contributions, we can implement non-trivial normalizing flow conveniently.